stefanGT44/Concurrent-Keyword-Counter/README.md

 ![Alt text](images/example4.png?raw=true "")<br>

 ## Sidenote
 This project was an assignment as a part of the course - Concurrent and Distributed Systems during the 8th semester at the Faculty of Computer Science in Belgrade.
-All system functionallities were defined in the assignment specifications.
+All system functionalities were defined in the assignment specifications.

 ## Download
 You can download the .jar files [here](download/Concurrent-Keyword-Counter.zip).<br>